TejasQ/tejaskumar.com/blog/1579543554591__5-things-i-love-about-my-website.md

 # 5 things I love about my website (and how they're built)

-This website is home to certain tech and web dev goodies that make me very happy.
+This site is home to certain tech and web dev goodies that make me very happy.
 This post is about what they are, and how they work.

 ## 1. It follows light/dark mode based on your preference

-While most websites these days come with some type of dark/light mode toggle switch, this website serves you content based on the setting that you've set on your system: if you use your phone/computer in dark mode, you get dark mode.
+While most websites these days come with some type of dark/light mode toggle switch, I serve you content based on the setting that you've set on your system: if you use your phone/computer in dark mode, you get dark mode.
 If you use it in light mode, you get light mode.

 ![An example of dark mode switching on macOS](/img/blog/5-things-post/darkmode.gif)